 When evaluating the effectiveness of a deworming program, simply determining the presence or absence of eggs is not enough.

-The IDEXX McMaster Fecal Egg Count Test provides a quantitative analysis of egg count, so you can accurately monitor anthelmintic performance and recommend adjustments as necessary.
+The IDEXX Equine Faecal Egg Count Panel provides a quantitative analysis of egg count, so you can accurately monitor anthelmintic performance and recommend adjustments as necessary.

-Consider running the IDEXX McMaster Fecal Egg Count Test when:
+Consider running the IDEXX Equine Faecal Egg Count Panel when: